- 1 How to Choose a Tennis Racket for Beginners?

 1. Wilson Federer Adult Tennis Racket

 The Wilson Federer Adult Tennis Racket is suitable for beginners as well as for more advanced players.
 It comes just as you see it in the picture, the same color, and shape.
-Its large grip 4 3/8″ is for adults only, although teenagers can probably be ok with the grip.
+Its large grip of 4 3/8″ is for adults only, although teenagers can probably be ok with the grip.
 It is great and doesn’t slip even when your palms are sweaty.

 It is made from aluminum, which is lightweight, but this model’s head is heavier.
 This makes the entire racket heavier than other rackets from the same brand, and that may not be comfortable for some people.
 Especially for people who play daily regularly.
 It’s a solid racket that feels a bit stiff, which some players like a lot, but it’s also maneuverable.